habi/gratipay.com/www/about/policies/terms-of-service.md

 1. Nonprofits and Charities using Gratipay

-  1. If your Team is associated with a nonprofit organization, soliciting payments on Gratipay may subject you to certain state laws regarding charitable solicitations, including various registration, reporting, and audit requirements.
+  1. If your Project is associated with a nonprofit organization, soliciting payments on Gratipay may subject you to certain state laws regarding charitable solicitations, including various registration, reporting, and audit requirements.
 You are solely responsible for compliance with these and any other applicable law or regulation.

-  1. Gratipay makes no representation or warranty regarding the tax-exempt status of any Team, or the tax-deductible status of any payment made via the Service.
+  1. Gratipay makes no representation or warranty regarding the tax-exempt status of any Project, or the tax-deductible status of any payment made via the Service.

 1. Copyright Policy